How to Find Contractors for Your Home's Exterior Finishing

 - Look for those who specialize specifically in facades.

-- Presence of specialized tools – is a good sign.
+- Having specialized tools is a good sign.

 Work Experience

-- How many years in the market (for firms – company experience, for crews – experience of the foreman/workers).
+- How many years in the business (for firms, the company's track record; for crews, the experience of the foreman and workers).

 - How many projects completed.

-- Professional website with detailed information, contacts, physical address and legal details.
+- A professional website with detailed information, contacts, and a physical address and legal details.

-Step 3: Phone Call / First Contact – What Questions to Ask?
+Step 3: The Phone Call / First Contact — What Questions to Ask

 - Experience with your type of facade: How many projects?
-What materials do they use most often and why?
-What difficulties might arise on your project?
+Which materials do they use most often, and why?
+What difficulties might come up on your project?

-- Workload and deadlines: When can they start?
-Approximate timeframe?
-How do they work in bad weather?
+- Workload and scheduling: When can they start?
+What's the approximate timeframe?
+How do they handle bad weather?

 - Crew composition: How many people?
-Citizenship (may affect communication)?
-Qualifications of key specialists?
+Where are the workers from (it may affect communication)?
+What are the qualifications of the key specialists?
 Is there a permanent foreman on site?

-- Willingness to work according to the project: (Key question!)
-Inform them that you have/will have a detailed design project.
-Ask directly: "Do you work strictly according to the drawings and specifications of the project?".
+- Willingness to work from the project: (The key question!)
+Let them know you have, or will have, a detailed design project.
+Ask directly: "Do you work strictly to the project's drawings and specifications?"

-- Red flags: Answers like "Why do you need a project?", "A project is an extra expense", "Yes, but we'll figure things out on site".
+- Red flags: Answers like "Why do you need a project?", "A project is just an extra expense," or "Sure, but we'll sort out the details on site."
 True professionals will welcome a clear SOW.

-- Site visit: Are they ready to come for an inspection and accurate estimate calculation (after receiving the project)?
+- Site visit: Are they willing to come out for an inspection and an accurate estimate (after receiving the project)?

 - Tools and scaffolding: Do they have their own?